scholzj/kafka-enablement-2020/kafka-architecture/README.md

 echo dump | nc localhost 2181
 ```

-* Kill one of the brokers and show how it disappers
+* Kill one of the brokers and show how it disappears

 ```
 echo dump | nc localhost 2181